-The Addiction and Public Policy Initiative works to advance a public health approach to substance use disorders, including the opioid epidemic, through policies, practices, and regulations that promote evidence based treatment and recovery.
+The Addiction and Public Policy Initiative works to advance a public health approach to substance use disorders and the opioid epidemic through policies, practices, and regulations that promote evidence based treatment and recovery.

 In collaboration with the National Governors Association, the O’Neill Institute has produced two publications that can inform other governors’ efforts to prevent infectious disease outbreaks among people who inject opioids and other illicit drugs.
 Addressing the Rise of Infectious Disease Related to Injection Drug Use: Lessons Learned from Kentucky provides considerations for expanding comprehensive harm reduction, with a focus on the cross-sector partnerships that have been central to Kentucky’s efforts.
 State Approaches to Addressing the Infectious Disease Consequences of the Opioid Epidemic: Insights from an NGA Learning Lab highlights examples from the seven learning lab states and offers considerations for governors seeking to expand public health surveillance and comprehensive harm reduction.